Course Outline

 1. Understanding PostgreSQL Query Planner for Government

-• Query execution plans, query planner algorithms (classic, genetic)
+• Query execution plans and query planner algorithms (classic, genetic)

 • Analyzing query execution plans (data access methods, join methods)